CENG502-Projects/CENG502-Spring2023/Ercan/Readme.md

 ## 2.1.
 The original method

 Image embeddings are taken from PinSage module.
 Text embeddings are produced using hashing trick in order to get rid of high vocabulary volume.
 They used an embedding table E size of 100.000 x 256.
-And weight table W size of |V|x2 weights.
+And weight table W size of |V|x2 weights where V is the vocabulary size.
 Numerical values for each token is taken from the vocabularies.
 Then, hashing trick is used to get 2 embeddings for each text token.
 2 embeddings are multiplied with their corresponding weigths and summed.
 The global variable CLS is passed through a linear layer.

 <div style="text-align:center"><img src="./images/itemsage2.png" alt="itemsage" style="height:400px;"/></div>